grimmer0125/embedded-pydicom-react-viewer/README.md

 4. [done] Dockerization
 5. Bundle some testing DICOM files
 6. Introduction to medical files and pyodide
+7. Make a Python package
+8. 3D visualization
+9. Help to improve Pyodide

 ## Install Python, Node.js and their dependencies for intel and Mac M1 (arm) machines